 Our thoughts and prayers go out to Moberly’s family after this terrible accident.

-If Moberly did have the right of way, it could make a big difference in any litigation, so it is important to find a good personal injury attorney, who can investigate and help determine what might have happened and who might have been at fault.
+If Moberly did have the right of way, it could make a big difference in any litigation, so it is important to find a good truck accident attorney in Portland, who can investigate and help determine what might have happened and who might have been at fault.